The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

 We apply each selection defined in Table \ref{tab:gama:data} to the galaxy sample and to the random galaxy samples.
 We concatenate the event sets obtained.
-For each galaxy sample, we obtain five `cubes' of events: galaxies-events (data cube), random galaxies-events (random cube), point-source galaxies-events (point source cube, detailed in Sect. \ref{subsec:equiv:psf}), galaxies-$RE_{G}$ cube, galaxies-$RE_{W}$ cube.
+For each galaxy sample, we obtain five cubes of events: galaxy events (data cube), random galaxy events (random cube), point-source galaxy events (point-source cube, detailed in Sect. \ref{subsec:equiv:psf}), galaxies-$RE_{G}$ cube, and galaxies-$RE_{W}$ cube.

 Each event in any of the cubes is weighted by the following function: